-Once you’ve decided what you want to create videos about, start thinking of how you can develop a personal brand around that.
+Once you’ve decided what you want to create videos about, start thinking of how you can develop personal branding around that.
 Look for a unique selling point that’s related to the niche you’ve chosen and start owning it.

 Take your subject and approach it from a new angle.
 For example, you could explain complex information in layman’s terms, turn serious topics into something more light-hearted, go into extreme detail to provide the most valuable content or put an alternative spin on a piece of music.

 These themes are just some of the many ways that you can come up with fresh ideas for your channel.
 The angle you take will be entirely dependent on the topics you create your videos around, but there will always be an alternative way to tell your stories if you look hard enough.

 3. Choose your target audience

 The sheer size of YouTube means that you’ll get a wide variety of users looking for all kinds of videos.
 Trying to decide who your target audience will be might seem daunting, but you should look at it as an opportunity.

 Just like you would if you were running an ad campaign, consider which demographic group your content would be most suited to.
 Think about factors like age, gender, and occupation when making your decision.